jason-cls/covid19-dashboard/README.md

 # covid19-dashboard
 An interactive dashboard app tracking COVID-19 statistics for Canada and the world.
-The dashboard interfaces with a NoSQL cloud database (MongoDB Atlas) and checks hourly for data updates.
+The dashboard interfaces with a NoSQL cloud database (MongoDB Atlas) and checks daily for data updates.

 Built using Plotly's Dash in Python.